For ages now, in-stream TV commercials were a leading advertising approach. Since the world has been quickly transitioning from

 Ad on home screen on TV 2015

-The advertising industry is complicated for its rules and regulations.
+The advertising industry has complicated rules and regulations.
 Designing an ad platform is even more

 complicated for seeking the balance between user experience and business goals.
 As a designer of an ad

-platform, I always believe that UX and advertising shouldn't and don't have to be enemies.
+platform, I always believe that UX and advertising should not and do not have to be enemies.
 My design is

 driven by the philosophy that good design is good business which leads to ad formats and placements to be